SQL Injection in DVWA: Hands-On Reconnaissance & Exploitation

 $query = "SELECT first_name, last_name FROM users WHERE user_id = '" . $_GET['id'] . "'";

-This is a classic string concatenation vulnerability — user input is directly concatenated into SQL queries without sanitization or prepared statements.
+This is a classic string concatenation vulnerability with no input validation or prepared statements.

 Phase 3: Exploitation (T1190)#